 The Arizona Concealed Carry of Weapons Permit is valid for 5 years.
 Helpful Tip: From date your permit is issued from The Arizona Department Of Public Safety, you should make a note on your calendar or set a reminder for 4 years and 10 months to renew your permit.
 This way you’ll be reminded, and this will give you plenty of time to renew your permit without having to retake a CCW class and pay the fees again.
 Make a photocopy and take a picture of your permit as a backup.

 YES!
-This course is created and presented by an acting Arizona Criminal Defense Attorney.
+This course is developed and created by NRA Certified Instructors and presented by an acting Arizona Self-Defense Attorney.
 The instructor is also a Arizona Department Of Public Safety Certified Instructor, Master Level Competitive Shooter, an active Arizona Trial Attorney/Judge Pro Tem and emphasizes the importance of the legal and mental aspects of concealed carry and the Legalities of The Use of Force.
 This real-world perspective offers you the most critical information you’ll need to be an informed and responsible firearm owner.
-Our instructor has over 30 years of experience with the Arizona Legal System and Law Enforcement with regards to Firearms, Use of Deadly Force and Arizona Law.
+Our instructors have over 35 years of experience with the Arizona Legal System and Law Enforcement with regards to Firearms, Use of Deadly Force and Arizona Law.
 This course is not an NRA approved class or affiliated with the NRA.